gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### optOutFromApplication
-Opt-out company or store from other seller application
+Opt out company or store from other seller application

 ```golang